-In March 2019 I earned my PhD in psychology from the University of Potsdam in Germany.
+In March 2019 I earned a Dr. Phil. in Psychology from the University of Potsdam in Germany.
 My research focuses on ethnic, religious, and national identity in relation to norms and processes of belonging and exclusion among adolescents and emerging adults.

 Since November 2014 I have held the position of Research and Teaching Associate, allowing me to work closely with Dr. Linda Juang and the other doctoral students in our lab, Diversity in Education and Development, on multiple projects.
 I have also taught multiple undergraduate and graduate level courses within the Department of Education, most recently Risk and Resilience in Child Development.
 In our lab we have organized and hosted two international conferences, as well as a semester-long lecture series, all titled Cultural Diversity, Migration, and Education.
 For information regarding our upcoming conference, please visit the official website.